 The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) came into effect on January 1, 1991.
 The legislation provides access to information rights balanced with privacy protection.
 It applies to all municipalities in Ontario and to various other local government institutions including the London Public Library and London Police Services.
-The Act does not apply to private companies, credit bureaus, hospitals, doctors' records or to federal government institutions.
+The Act does not apply to private companies, court records, records in archives, credit bureaus, hospitals, doctors' records or to federal government institutions.
 There is a separate act that applies to Ontario's Provincial Ministries and agencies.

 Premise of the Act

-- There is a right of access to information in records, subject to certain limitations
+- There is a right of access to information in records, subject to certain limitations.

-- The personal information of individuals has to be protected and is not accessible to others, subject to certain limitations
+- The personal information of individuals has to be protected and is not accessible to others, subject to certain limitations.

 The City of London promotes open government, and fosters an organizational structure that advances the fundamental principles of the Act:

 - Information (general records) should be available to the public;